MySmile/mysmile/docs/source/Technical Specifications/Content/Preferences.rst

 Preferences
 -----------

-Preferences contains information of contact and general technical information.
+This preferences contains information on contact and general technological details.
 All of them can be changed from the :ref:`AdminPanel`.

 .. tabularcolumns:: |p{4cm}|p{3.5cm}|p{9cm}|